 \section{Introduction}

-Smart contracts are programs that process transactions on blockchains: a type of decentralized and distributed ledgers.
-The combination of smart contracts and blockchains has enabled a wide range of innovations in fields including banking~\cite{erc20-tokens}, trading~\cite{notheisen2017trading,nft}, and financing~\cite{wang2018overview}, etc.
+Smart contracts are programs that process transactions on blockchains -- a type of decentralized and distributed ledgers.
+The combination of smart contracts and blockchains has enabled a wide range of innovations in many fields including banking~\cite{erc20-tokens}, trading~\cite{notheisen2017trading,nft}, and financing~\cite{wang2018overview}, etc.

-Nowadays, smart contracts are managing a massive amount of digital assets \footnote{According to \href{https://etherscan.io/tokens}{Etherscan}, at the writing of this paper, the top ERC20 tokens are managing billions dollars worth of tokens.}, but they also suffer from security vulnerabilities~\cite{dao,dice2win,kingofether}, which leads to significant financial loss.
+Nowadays, smart contracts are managing a massive amount of digital assets \footnote{According to \href{https://etherscan.io/tokens}{Etherscan}, as of the writing of this paper, the top ERC20 tokens are managing billions of dollars worth of tokens.}, but they also suffer from security vulnerabilities~\cite{dao,dice2win,kingofether}, which have lead to significant financial loss.
 In addition, since smart contracts are stored and executed on blockchains, once they are deployed, it is hard to terminate execution and update the contracts when new vulnerabilities are discovered.

 One way to reduce potential vulnerabilities, whose patterns are unknown during development, is safety verification: a smart contract that is always safe is less likely to suffer from undiscovered vulnerabilities\cite{kalra2018zeus,permenev2020verx}.
 Thus, this work focuses on the problem of safety verification for smart contracts.